 History of Puritan Values

-Since 1998, Puritan Values has grown into one of the UK’s leading centres for Arts and Crafts Movement, Aesthetic Movement, Anglo Japanese, Gothic Revival, and British decorative arts from circa 1850 to circa 1950.
-Based in the historic Dome building in Southwold, our showrooms and restoration workshops hold one of the largest curated collections of art furniture and architectural antiques in the British Isles.
+Since 1998, Puritan Values has grown into one of the United Kingdom’s leading centres for The Arts and Crafts Movement, Aesthetic Movement, Anglo Japanese, Gothic Revival and Decorative Arts from circa 1850 to circa 1950.
+Based in the historic Dome building in Southwold, our showrooms hold one of the largest curated collections of art furniture and architectural antiques in the British Isles.

 About Puritan Values

-Puritan Values opened at The Dome in January 1998, occupying the former 1926 Drill Hall that was built during the height of the Roaring Twenties.
-This striking Art Deco style building, which we carefully restored, retains its original character and coastal charm.
+Puritan Values opened at The Dome in January 1998.
+A striking Art Deco-style building, which Tony carefully restored, retaining its original character and coastal charm.

 Inside, we installed an original Art Nouveau staircase salvaged from a London tenement in Chelsea.
 It was restored and adapted to fit the building.
 The original pine Tongue and Groove panelling covering the walls and ceilings was retained, preserving the history and atmosphere of the interior.